zodac-personal/home_theatre/README.md

 - Bazarr
 - Navidrome

-Following have no auth of their own (both disabled explicitly), using Authentik as only config
+Following have no auth of their own (both disabled explicitly), using Authentik as the only auth:
 - Dozzle
+- File Browser
 - Uptime-Kuma

 ----